Futebol

 It looked all

-up for the visitors on the stroke of the half time whistle.
+up for the visitors on the stroke of the half-time whistle.
 A beautifully

 weighted dinked pass from Aboubakar sent in Brahimi past the threadbare French

 defence to slot past visiting keeper Diego Benaglio.
+The wide

 concourses in the stadium were pretty basic, but there was a TV showing all the

 other Champions League goals at the break.
-The temperature was down to 6’, so

 team talk from Monaco boss Leonardo Jardim seemed to inspire his team after the

 break.
-They looked a lot more determined; although that could have been down to
+They looked a lot more determined, although that could have been down to

-Porto sitting on a comfortable lead?
+Porto sitting on a comfortable lead.

 Soualiho Meité